af83/ucengine-docs/core/config.md

 ### Prior to version 0.5

-New rights can be set at runtime for an user based on the events he sent.
+New rights can be set at runtime for a user based on the events he sent.
 The `acl` section of the configuration file defines which rights have to be set after an event with a specific type was received.

-With the example below, when an user register himself (triggering an `internal.user.add` event), U.C.Engine will automatically create the rights for this user to create a presence (`{"presence", "add"}`) and list all users of his domain (`{"user", "get"}`).
+With the example below, when a user register himself (triggering an `internal.user.add` event), U.C.Engine will automatically create the rights for this user to create a presence (`{"presence", "add"}`) and list all users of his domain (`{"user", "get"}`).